 Life has tradeoffs, and one you should not make is a time-driven decision about a cancer treatment such as ADT.
 ADT may have some heavy lifts, and it is best to look the tiger in the eye.
 We still fear cancer, as we should.
 We can look up or down, left or right, but we all should agree about taking on the fight if ADT is your best choice.
 Ask questions, read on, and stop and weigh the options.

 Coping is how we control our reactions to change, such as a diagnosis of PCa and any treatments if needed.
 “Change happens”, as the bumper sticker reads.
 You have choices, so don’t rush.
-Have confidence in your primary care doctor and specialist teams, urologists, oncologist, and radiologist.
+Have confidence in your primary care doctor and specialist teams, urologists, oncologists, and radiologists.
 Remember that tests such as Prolaris give your team the right information to treat your PCa.
-Here are some tips to get you to a better place, help you cope, and win the race against PCa:

 • Confide in family and close friends about your treatment.
 Be human.
 Admit your fears but accept help from those who love you and want the cancer treated.

-• If you have a history of depression or another mental illness, ask your doctor for referral to a licensed therapist or psychiatrist before beginning ADT.
+• If you have a history of depression or another mental illness, ask your doctor for a referral to a licensed therapist or psychiatrist before beginning ADT.

 • Seek a local or national prostate cancer support group.
 There are several such as ASPI and many others.
 Most groups provide online education and live events that allow you to submit questions about PCa and ADT.